These CEOs Are Not Happy With Trump Pulling Out Of The Paris Accord

 Jeff Immelt, CEO of General Electric, said that "Industry must now lead and not depend on government" to combat climate change.

-Microsoft CEO Brad Smith said the company is "disappointed with the decision to exit the Paris Agreement" and "remains committed to doing our part to achieve its goals."
+Microsoft chief legal officer Brad Smith said the company is "disappointed with the decision to exit the Paris Agreement" and "remains committed to doing our part to achieve its goals."

 "Withdrawal won't change our investment in renewable energy," an Intel spokesperson told BuzzFeed News.
 "We will continue to advocate for the US to engage."